 A.B., Princeton Univ.
 (2002)

-Sara Kippur is Assistant Professor in the Department of Language and Culture Studies.
-Her scholarship and teaching center on 20th-21st century French and Francophone studies, with a particular focus on postwar and contemporary literature and questions of translation, autobiography, and world literature.
+Sara Kippur is Associate Professor in the Department of Language and Culture Studies.
+Her scholarship and teaching center on 20th-21st century French and Francophone studies, with a particular focus on postwar and contemporary literature and questions of translation, multilingualism, and world literature.
 She is the author of Writing It Twice: Self-Translation and the Making of a World Literature in French